Akaka Falls & Kahuna Falls (Honomū, Hawaiʻi Island)

 - Location: Akaka Falls State Park, Akaka Falls Rd, Honomū, HI 96728 (about 11 miles north of Hilo) on the island’s northeast (windward) side.

-- Best light: Morning for softer light and fewer crowds; after rain the flows are more dramatic.
+- Best light: Morning for softer light and fewer crowds; after rain the flows are often more dramatic.

 Nearby & Scenic Add-Ons